ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Termination ({{termination}}) focuses on the methods by which data transmission is ceased, and state is torn down in the transport.

+The diagram below provides a high-level view of the actions taken during the lifetime of a connection.

 ~~~~~~~~~~
      Pre-Establishment     :       Established             : Termination
      -----------------     :       -----------             : -----------